Rogach/ardiff/README.md

 Motivation: simply using binary diffs on compressed archives results in huge diffs even for smallest archive content changes.
-Making diff utility aware of format specifics should result in huge diff size savings.
+Making diff utility aware of format specifics should result in big diff size savings.

 Diff file format
 ----------------